codustry/ceps/README.md

 4. It is highly executable, dynamic, very immediate.
 5. Ready for [mass surveillance](https://en.wikipedia.org/wiki/Mass_surveillance).

-> "Poets often use MANY WORDS to say a Simple Thing."
-> "It takes thought and time and rhyme to make a poem sing"
+> "Poets often use MANY WORDS to say a Simple Thing.
+It takes thought and time and rhyme to make a poem sing"
+>
 > - [Fly me to the moon](https://www.youtube.com/watch?v=xBSuxSQQkFE)

-> I wonder why "Law ⚖ also often use MANY WORDS to say a Simple Thing."
-> "It takes thought and time and LAW DEGREE to make my right A THING."
+> I wonder why "Law ⚖ also often use MANY WORDS to say a Simple Thing.
+It takes thought and time and LAW DEGREE to make my right A THING😅."